data-mechanics/course-2016-fal-proj/manda094_nwg_patels95/README.md

 #### Visualizations

 1.  index.html uses d3.js and a geoJSON file created from the coordinates of our dataset.
 It shows an overlay of Boston, in which the borders are the police districts.
 Each crime that was registered with a coordinate point has been placed on the map, showing the crime density.

+#### Conclusion

+We found no significant correlation between the number of firearms recovered by Boston police departments and the number of crimes involving firearms.
+However, this analysis is constrained by the limited amount of available firearm recovery data.
+Using the k-means algorithm, we found that police departments in Boston are ideally located at the center of areas with a high concentration of firearm crimes.